 With 150km of white sandy beaches, gorgeous sunshine, clear waters and world-class breaks, Fuerteventura is an ideal place to try your hand at watersports.
 There is a huge range of watersports to choose from including kite surfing, kayaking, surfing and windsurfing.
 There are private lessons and surf schools available for newbies as well as equipment hire for pros, so grab a board and start riding those waves, you’ll be on your feet in no time!

-Go stargazing in La Palma
+Stargazing in La Palma

 Lush forests, dramatic landscapes and a serene ambience, La Palma is perfect for a peaceful getaway.
 It’s also a world-class stargazing spot thanks to a restrictive outdoor light policy You can book a tour with Ad Astra, led by a qualified Starlight Guide and Astronomer, to try and find the most iconic constellations in the sky through a powerful amateur telescope.

-Experience hiking in La Gomera
+Hiking in La Gomera

 When you are visiting La Gomera, the second-smallest of the main islands, make sure you spend some time hiking around Roque de Agando, a striking rock formation in a beautifully scenic area.
 Hiking around La Gomera is relatively easy due to a network of well-marked trails of varying difficulty.
 A popular route is Roque de Agando to Playa de Santiago, a lovely 12.5k hike around a charming rural area.

-Diving spots in El Hierro
+Diving at El Hierro

 There is spectacular diving around El Hierro, the water has beautiful clarity as well as fascinating underwater landscapes.
 There are many dive sites in this area, each full of marine life including sponges, corals, flatfish, seahorses and rays, you might even be lucky enough to spot hammerhead or tiger sharks.
 There are several professional dive schools, such as the Green Shark Diving Centre, that offer equipment rental for licensed divers as well as courses for newbies.

-Spoil yourself with a 5-star hotel in Tenerife
+5-star hotels in Tenerife

 Siam Park has built itself a stellar reputation as one of the world’s best waterparks.
 Lazy rivers, free fall slides and thrilling drops have a backdrop of lush vegetation and Thai inspired architecture.
 This popular theme park has a variety of exhilarating rides as well as family-friendly water attractions in this colourful and comprehensive park.
 It can get extremely busy on weekends, so perhaps schedule a weekday visit to avoid the crowds?
 Also, ladies, for the love of Thor, wear some sunscreen, you will burn to a crisp.